Genealogy Society of Norway: Newsletter

+The society publishes a newsletter (in norwegian) for its members called Slekt og Data (Genealogy and Data) eight times a year.

 Source indexing

 In 2001, the society and the National Archives of Norway signed an agreement on source indexing for parish registers.
-The agreement gives the society's indexing group free access to parish registers for indexing, but the National Archives has the exclusive right to publish the material on the internet at the national level (via the Digital Archives, or Digitalarkivet, website).
+The agreement gives the society's indexing group free access to parish registers for indexing, but the National Archives has the exclusive right to publish the material on the internet at the national level (via the Digital Archives).
 Many of the indexed parish records that are available at Digital Archives were indexed and checked by the society's members.

 In parallel with indexing parish registers, research has also started on indexing cemeteries.
 This is a large-scale volunteer effort that will provide easier access to these sources.

-Gravestone project
+Gravminner: Gravestone project

-The society's gravestone project (Gravminneprosjektet) is one of its most significant contributions to safeguarding perishable cultural heritage.
-It consists of a database with over 2.5 million indexed gravestones and has been searched around one hundred million times since it was launched online in 2004.
+The society's gravestone project, (Gravminner) is one of its most significant contributions to safeguarding perishable cultural heritage.
+It consists of a database with over 3.5 million indexed gravestones and is searched around 4 million times every year.
 The intention is to photograph and index all gravestones in Norwegian churches and cemeteries.

 The purpose of the burial site index is to make it easier for genealogists to determine where particular individuals are buried, and to find birth and death dates for deceased relatives (e.g., single and childless persons) when oral sources or more recent church records are unavailable.

-The database is an important source for genealogical research, but is unfortunately subject to link rot.
-It is nonetheless becoming an important historical source because the gravestones that are photographed and indexed in the database will always be available, even after the stones are physically removed from the cemetery—thus allowing people to find ancestral graves online even after they no longer physically exist.
+Gravminner is an important historical source because the gravestones that are photographed and indexed in the database will always be available, even after the stones are physically removed from the cemetery—thus allowing people to find ancestral graves online even after they no longer physically exist.
 The society's members are actively cooperating with many church vergers in Norway.
 The vergers' local databases serve as a basis for photography and further indexing, and the database is constantly growing thanks to volunteer efforts, helping create the most complete and accurate database of burials in Norway.